yubrshen/CarND-Capstone/Training-Traffic-Light-Model-And-Doing-Inference.md

 [Tensorflow_Model_Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md)

 ## Training the models
 We have trained both the inception and Faster_RCNN models separately for simulator and real track.
 The script that is used for training the models is in **train.py** under the directory `tensorflow/models/research/object_detection/train.py`.
+And is as follows

 ```
 # Copyright 2017 The TensorFlow Authors.
 All Rights Reserved.